iain-mackie/marqo-gpt3/README.md

 There are a few major stories in business today.
 Firstly, Facebook-owner Meta is cutting 11,000 staff.
 This is the first mass lay-off in the company's history and will result in a 13% reduction of the worldwide headcount.
 Secondly, German insurer Allianz has posted better-than-expected quarterly results and given a more optimistic full-year outlook.
 Finally, online furniture firm Made.com has gone into administration, leading to hundreds of job losses and leaving customers in the dark over refunds.
 ```

+Sucess!
 You'll notice that using Marqo to add relevant and temporally correct context means we can build a news summarisation application with ease.
 So instead of wrong and vague answers, we get factually-grounded summaries based on retrieved facts such as:
 <ol>
   <li>"Facebook-owner Meta is cutting 11,000 staff"</li>
   <li>"German insurer Allianz has posted better-than-expected quarterly results"</li>